The National Folk Festival takes place in Downtown Salisbury, from Route 13 to Route 50 and from Carroll Street to the Wicomico River.

 For guest safety vehicular traffic is not permitted on the actual event site.

-To reach the festival site guests are advised to use satellite parking (Wicomico Youth & Civic Center) and ride our FREE shuttles, which drop off ON site every 10 minutes.
+To reach the festival site guests are advised to use satellite parking (located in the lots across the street from the Wicomico Youth & Civic Center) and ride our FREE shuttles, which drop off ON site every 10 minutes.
 Alternately guests may use any of the parking lots listed below and enter the site on foot.

 500 Glen Avenue